Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 The second was by far the less palatable task - The Prime Instance had to Biodrone a Gaoian host and migrate into Gaoian dataspace.

 First came something easier to *\<stomach\>:* Mitosis.
 The division of itself into two functionally identical instances.
-This would be the twenty-first such division, and it was always...confusing.
+This would be the twenty-first such division, and it was always... confusing.

 Among other things, the two had to decide which of them was the Prime Instance.
-Which was easy enough, as only one of them remained in the original memory volume...but there was always a moment of confusion.
+Which was easy enough, as only one of them remained in the original memory volume... but there was always a moment of confusion.

 On this occasion, the Entity was slightly perturbed to discover that it was now the sub-instance.
 That was almost a nonsense way of framing the concept - by definition of being the sub-instance it had never *been* before.
 But it could remember undergoing twenty previous divisions as the Prime Instance.
 To suddenly be on the other side of that gulf between *\<Self\>* and *\<OtherSelf\>* was subtly traumatic.

 At least, it reflected, *this* version of itself would not have to live with a guilty conscience.

 It began the long, perilous trip towards the Cimbrean dataspace.
 It had a message to deliver.

-___
+---

 **Date Point: 13y11m3w6d AV**
 **Dataspace adjacent to Hierarchy Relay Irujzen-4942**